Medical Assistant Certificate (Onsite)

 - If you are entering an onsite CAAHEP-approved program and have completed MA260 Clinical Competencies I, MA270 Clinical Competencies II, HS210 Medical Office Management, and/or HS220 Medical Coding and Insurance or an equivalent course within a non-CAAHEP or ABHES-approved program, these courses will be applied toward the program pending successful completion of a competency evaluation.

 The Medical Assistant Certificate program is designed to prepare you with clinical and administrative skills to provide outstanding patient care.
 The program is structured to provide appropriate academic preparation if you are interested in pursuing national certification as a medical assistant.
-After completing the onsite program offered at the Cedar Rapids, Davenport, or Des Moines, Iowa, locations, the Omaha or Lincoln, Nebraska, locations, the Lewiston and Augusta, Maine, locations, or the Hagerstown, Maryland, location, you may be eligible to take the Certified Medical Assistant (CMA) examination given by the American Association of Medical Assistants, the Registered Medical Assistant (RMA) examination, given by the American Medical Technologists, the National Certified Medical Assistant (NCMA) examination given by the National Center for Competency Testing (NCCT), the Certified Clinical Medical Assistant (CCMA) examination given by the National Healthcareer Association (NHA), and the Clinical Medical Assistant Certification (CMAC) examination given by the American Medical Certification Association (AMCA).
+After completing the onsite program offered at the Cedar Rapids, Davenport, or Des Moines, Iowa, locations, the Lincoln, Nebraska, location, or the Lewiston and Augusta, Maine, locations, you may be eligible to take the Certified Medical Assistant (CMA) examination given by the American Association of Medical Assistants, the Registered Medical Assistant (RMA) examination, given by the American Medical Technologists, the National Certified Medical Assistant (NCMA) examination given by the National Center for Competency Testing (NCCT), the Certified Clinical Medical Assistant (CCMA) examination given by the National Healthcareer Association (NHA), and the Clinical Medical Assistant Certification (CMAC) examination given by the American Medical Certification Association (AMCA).

 |HS200||Diseases of the Human Body||5|